The Best Laptops for Writers 2025 (Famous Authors Choice)

 - WiFi 6

-- 8 hours battery
+- 8 hours of battery life

 Hardware